 Finding Fellowship Opportunities

-NIH’s Kirschstein-NRSA Individual Fellowships (F-Series) are the most commonly applied to at GUMC.
-These fellowships cover predoctoral (F31), postdoctoral (F32/32), and dual degree (F30) courses of training and research.
+NIH’s Kirschstein-NRSA Individual Fellowships (F Series) are the most commonly applied to at GUMC.
+These fellowships cover predoctoral (F31), postdoctoral (F32), and dual degree (F30) courses of training and research.
 There are three application cycles per year.
 Students and postdocs should first speak with their faculty mentors to ensure their research is at an appropriate stage for application.
-RDS’ fellowship coordinator will also meet with and advise students during the application process.
+RDS staff will meet with and advise students during the application process.

 Eligible GUMC predoctoral students and postdoctoral fellows can also apply to the Translational Biomedical Science Program, offered through the Georgetown-Howard Universities Center for Clinical and Translational Science (GHUCCTS).
 Potential applicants should contact the TBS program directly with any questions and to submit their application.

 Students in some programs may also qualify for NSF’s Graduate Research Fellowship Program.
 Eligibility guidelines are very strict for GRFP, so students should contact RDS to ensure eligibility before beginning their application.